 The Excitement of Snow Days

 I used to be a teacher, and I loved snow days.
-I somehow felt like I had been given the gift of time when school got cancelled—a day that had suddenly burst open with endless possibilities.
+I somehow felt like I had been given the gift of time when school got canceled—a day that had suddenly burst open with endless possibilities.

 As a houseparent, snow days are totally different.
 But I must admit, I kind of like them.
 There’s still this fun sense of excitement when the students find out they can sleep in and don’t have to go to school.